 Also, I don’t ghostwrite fiction.
 Others do.
 But for the life of me, I can’t even imagine how that would work.
 “So, Mr. Dickens, let me see if I have this right.
 You want a novel about a kid named Pip of whom some people have great expectations.
 He finds an escaped convict in a graveyard and, under threat of harm, tries to help him elude those who pursue him.
 This proves a failure, and the convict is promptly recaptured and sent to prison in New South Wales.
 Later on Pip is forced to play regularly with a weird little girl, Estella, in a spooky mansion owned by an ancient madwoman who, having been stood up at the altar in her youth, wears her ragged wedding dress day-in and day-out and keeps her rotting, sixty-year-old wedding cake on a center table in the dining room.
 In time, Pip is made the recipient of a trust fund provided by a mysterious source.
 Although he suspects the nutty old lady, the source in the end turns out to be the convict he’d encountered years before who, after his release from prison, has gone on to become rich in New South Wales.
 The convict eventually repatriates to England, even though as part of his sentence he’s been banned to return at risk of death.
 He is discovered and bound over for trial but dies in prison before the trial takes place.
 In the meantime, Pip has somehow discovered that Estella, now grown, is the convict’s illegitimate daughter, and tells the convict of this before the old man dies.
 Does that about sum it up, Mr. Dickens?
 And you say you want 150,000 words?
 I suppose we can have it by Tuesday.
 Is Tuesday alright with you, Mr. Dickens?”

 If you’d like to speak with me about a project, please don’t hesitate to make contact and we’ll set up a time for a telephone or Skype conversation.
 I promise to be nice.
 But I’m also going to be honest.
-By the way, in addition to telephone and Skype, I’m readily available for in-person conversations in Manhattan, Boston, and Providence.
+By the way, in addition to telephone and Skype and its variants, I’m readily available for in-person conversations in Manhattan, Boston, and Providence.